andremaio10/andremaio10/README.md

 I am a proactive and detail-oriented individual with strong experience in project coordination and event management gained through leadership roles in national and international organizations.
 As president of the Applied Chemistry Students Association (NQA), I led a team of over 60 students.
 I have also held key roles in the National Chemistry Students Organisation (ANEQ) and the Board of European Students of Technology (BEST), where I organized international events for over 100 participants.

 I am always eager to connect and explore opportunities in chemical research and data-driven science.
+I am currently enhancing my skills in python and SQL and activly learning HTML and Flutter

 ---